These American Cities Feel Worlds Away – No Passport Needed

 Beyond their similar looks, both Paris and D.C. are famous for their cultural institutions.
 Where France’s capital city has The Louvre and the Palace of Versailles, D.C. has centuries of history on view at the National Portrait Gallery, the White House, and the Hillwood Museum, a glorious estate with nearly 20,000 objets d’art from Europe and beyond.

 D.C. is also home to some of the best French cuisine in America, served everywhere from Michelin-starred restaurants in Dupont Circle, to tiny pâtisseries in Georgetown.
-Plan for a fabulous dinner at Ellington Park Bistro, a classic French brasserie, housed in the elegant St. Gregory Hotel.

 Surf’s Up Like the Portuguese in Central California